FlorianLeprevost/SART_PCBS/README.md

 What I want to do is
 I) first to program in python (1) the SART task (2) with several levels of difficulty (3) with probe apparition depending on the last reaction times

-II) Then I want to program in R (1) the data analysis I'm going to do, ideally in a Rmarkdown document.
-(I'm not yet sure about how I'm going to go with this)
+II) Then I want to program in R (1) the data analysis I'm going to do,  in a Rmarkdown document.

 # 1) Sustained Attention to Response Task